PumasAI-Labs/Julia-Workshop/docs/instructors.md

 ## Part 2: syntax

-All scripts corresponding to this part of the workshop can be found in the `02-syntax`.
+All scripts corresponding to this part of the workshop can be found in the `02-syntax` folder.
 In this case, it is recommended to start with
 `01-conditionals.jl` and follow the numbering scheme, as later scripts (e.g. `02-loops.jl`) use concepts from the previous ones.

 When covering the content from `01-conditionals.jl`, start by providing a brief description of what conditional statements are and how